ksukhorukov/RandomNumbers/README.md

 <br/>
 <h1><a id="manual_random">Methods Of Manual Random Numbers Generation</a></h1>

-There are some situations when you cannot use pre-programmed randomizer but you have to generate random number.
+There are some situations when you cannot use a pre-programmed randomizer but you have to generate a random number.

-For instance you don't have access to your computer and have only pen and a piece of paper.
+For instance you don't have access to your computer and have only a pen and a piece of paper.

 # [EOF]